-That is a question many people these days are having a problem with.
 If there is forecasted to be a disaster in your area, do you leave your home and go evacuate to somewhere else hoping that you will be safer there?
-Do you stay where you are because you believe you are prepared enough to handle any disaster that comes your way?
+Or do you stay where you are because you believe you are prepared enough to handle any disaster that comes your way?

 Another factor is, you have worked all of your life to build your home the way you want it.
 You have accumulated many personal possessions that both have monetary value and sentimental value.